drtconway/svelt/README.md

    to be the same on both, chrom2 to be the same on both, end to be within 25bp, and end2 to be within 25bp.

+The use of a window of 25bp is not arbitrary.
+Many SVs are mediated by mobile element sequences which have short repeat sequences at the end which are often duplicated in the SV formation process (TSDs in the literature - terminal sequence duplications).
+It is common for SVs to be called on either end of the TSD in a manner that often depends on the data itself.
+Accordingly, most times when SVs are called slightly differently, it is within the window of the TSD length (7-22bp).

+The sequence length ratio of 0.9 is chosen as a proxy for constraining the sequence involved to being highly homologous.

 ## TODO

 ## Output Generation